 What Are Qualified Opportunity Zones?

-More than 8,700 Qualified Opportunity Zones have been designated across the U.S. According to the Urban Institute, the majority of these zones have lower household incomes, higher poverty rates and higher unemployment rates than those of other communities.
+In 2018, more than 8,700 Qualified Opportunity Zones were designated across the U.S. According to the Urban Institute, the majority of these zones have lower household incomes, higher poverty rates and higher unemployment rates than those of other communities.

 How Does the Qualified Opportunity Zone Program Work?